 Cleaning costs money and must therefore pay off compared to the loss of yield due to lower power generation and the reduction of the service life of the modules due to dirt.
 But it is clear that companies need to clean their solar panels at regular intervals.
 In principle, it should be inspected "on sight" at least once a year.
 If soiling such as dust layers, dirt edges, bird droppings or other deposits is clearly visible, cleaning is overdue.
 Normally, a plant is cleaned once a year to prevent moss from forming.

 For professional cleaning companies, the question is when to achieve the best results with the least amount of effort.
 As a general rule, solar panels should not be cleaned at high temperatures or in frosty conditions.
 To achieve optimal results, one to two cleanings per year are recommended.
 Ideally, these take place once after the cold season or the first flowering as well as after the dry period in autumn, so that the typically low-yielding time of winter can start with optimal conditions to generate more output.
 In the case of stubborn dirt, periods of rain also help to soak it.
-If a specialist company cleans the solar system afterwards, the stuck dirt comes off more easily.
+If a specialist company cleans the solar panels afterwards, the stuck dirt comes off more easily.

 There are several options for the cleaning itself.
 Manual systems often work via a rod operated from the ground or a work platform.
 However, this is very quickly very tedious for industrial plants and can be accompanied by high safety risks.
 Instead, a PV panel cleaning robot that cleans large areas efficiently and safely is a good option.